meenakshi-sethi/ML-Project-Portfolio/Diabetes_risk_prediction/README.md

 ### Conclusion

-Given the critical nature of accurately identifying diabetic patients, **Logistic Regression** was chosen as the best model for this task due to its superior recall performance, both before and after tuning.
+Given the critical nature of accurately identifying diabetic patients, **Logistic Regression** was chosen as the best model for this task due to its superior recall performance.